TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 developers or from the users that need to configure and build the software.
 Therefore, to make effective usage of TriBITS, one must learn the basics of CMake (both as a developer and as a user).
-In particular, CMake is a Turning-complete programming language with local varaibles, global variables, macros, functions, targets, commands, and other features.
+In particular, CMake is a Turning-complete programming language with local variables, global variables, macros, functions, targets, commands, and other features.
 One needs to understand how to define and use variables, macros, and functions in CMake.
 One needs to know how to debug CMakeLists.txt files and CMake code in general (i.e. using ``MESSAGE()`` print statements).
 One